ertanturan/Localization/README.md

 3. Set Languae Orientation (LTR : Left to right and RTL: Righ to Left)
 4. Set language font

+## To Create a new Alphabet
+1. Pretty much follow the new language steps above just with "Alphabet" option instead

 ## To create language-dependent text/sprite/video
 1. Right Click `Create>>Localization>>(Language Dependent Text/Sprite/Video)`
 2. Set size for your language dependent item (I used Language dependent text for demonstration).
 Size indicates how many language that your text gonna be able to be translated .